yvoyer/php-specification/README.md

 ### Greater

-Whether the property's numeric value is greater than the provided value.
+Whether the property's numeric or date value is greater than the provided value.

-Example: `GreaterEquals::thanInteger('alias', 'age', 18)`
+Example: `Greater::thanInteger('alias', 'age', 18)`
+Example: `Greater::thanDate('alias', 'born_at', new \DateTime('2000-01-01'))`

 ### GreaterEquals

-Whether the property's numeric value is greater or equal than the provided value.
+Whether the property's numeric or date value is greater or equal than the provided value.

 Example: `GreaterEquals::thanInteger('alias', 'age', 18)`
+Example: `GreaterEquals::thanDate('alias', 'born_at', new \DateTime('2000-01-01'))`

 ### InArray